 Like Crystal Castles, Farrows exist in a space between DJ/producer and band, helmed by John Herguth (and with Kevin Campbell billed as part of the lineup as well).
 With a background in punk, Farrows showcases Herguth’s dance/electronic sensibilities, fused with dreamy, more atmospheric post-punk and shoegaze, a bit more reserved and conventional than Crystal Castles’ typically more abrasive and glitchy aesthetic.
 With a debut EP on track for 2018, there’s not much out about the project so far, but they’ve been getting positive reviews opening on this run, and the single below definitely has our interest piqued!

 Enter to win tickets by filling out the form below.
 Must be 18+ to attend.
 If you experience any trouble with the contest widget, or have any questions, feel free to email us at [email protected].

 Winner will be announced Tuesday, Sept.
 19 at 2 p.m.
 CDT, and will receive one pair of tickets.
 Good luck!

-Crystal Castles will perform Wednesday, Oct.
+Crystal Castles and Farrows will perform Wednesday, Oct.
 4 at Cannery Ballroom.
 The show is 18+, begins at 8 p.m. (doors at 7 p.m.), and tickets are available to purchase for $22-25.